LatamLink/latamlink.io/docs/accounts-permissions.md

 The wallets are clients that store private keys associated with the permissions of one or more accounts.
 Ideally, a wallet has a locked state (encrypted) and unlock (unencrypted) that is protected by a high entropy password.

+### Transit Wallet Access Layer
+This library is a small abstraction layer on top of `eosjs` which aims to assist EOS dApp (decentralized app) developers with wallet communication (signature verification and acceptance) by providing a simple and intuitive API.

+Instead of focusing on supporting specific signature providers one by one, developers can support every one that has built a Transit plugin, allowing the user to use their signature provider of choice.
+This way, the best UX for signature providers wins and the developers can focus on building their dApp instead of setting up `eosjs` and wallet connections.

+Please see the "Quick Start" and thorough guide in the [`eos-transit` package docs](https://github.com/eosnewyork/eos-transit)

 ### Universal Authenticator Library
 A library exists that allows apps to easily use different auth providers.
 App Developers need to support many authentication providers (wallets) in order to maximize user reach and permit user choice.